kupusc/deprivation/README.md

 # Deprivation

+This module facilitate *whitebox* and *blackbox* testing (binding it with conventional UT and MT paradigms) of *nodejs* applications.

+- *whitebox unit*
-This module 'grants' the full access to a *Unit Under Test*, without the need to export everything in order to test it.

-This is useful e.g. in *TDD* way of working (test small increments without exposing every method), or when one needs to mock/stub/etc. just anything in his code.
+  - 'grants' a full access to an object, without the need to export everything in order to test it. useful e.g. in *TDD* (test small increments without exposing every method), and writing fine-grained tests.
+  - can automatically mock other implementations
+  - useless (?) in module tests
+  - probably makes more problems in mature projects
+- *blackbox module*
+  - gives a *normal* access to an object
+  - can automatically mock other implementations

- > Behind the curtains it uses the *Node*'s *VM* module.
+ > Behind the curtains it uses the *Node*'s *VM* module, proxyquire, and plows the *require.cache*.

 ## Usage